schoonhovenrichard/BlooPy/README.md

 <details>
 <summary><b>Local search on categorical optimization problem</b></summary>
 Let's run a GreedyMLS algorithm on an example discrete categorical optimization problem.
-For this, we will use the ```utils.discrete_class``` class to map the categorical vectors to bitstring encoding automatically.
+For this, we will use the ```utils.discrete_space``` class to map the categorical vectors to bitstring encoding automatically.
 Firstly, lets define some categorical search space and give each possibility a random fitness.

 ```python
 import numpy as np